 Starting a Community Garden

 The great thing about a community garden is that no one person has all the responsibility.
-Every member of the group that planned the garden contributes his or her skills to getting it started.
+Every member of the group that planned the garden contributes their skills to get it started.

 If you are in charge of identifying the urban gardening supplies you will need, take into account the size and overall design of the garden.
 Obviously, you’ll need more tools for urban gardens that are large than or those that are small.